Mansi-Sun/pkydrip/content/english/landing/remote-irrigation/index.md

 </a>
 </div>

----

 ## Start Simple

 You do not need a full engineering drawing to begin.

-Just send the basic farm information first, and we will help you move toward a practical remote irrigation solution.
+Just send basic information first, and we will help you move toward a practical irrigation solution.